jlsaab/class-3-project/README.md

-# class-3-project

-# Map of Places I Lived Growing Up
+# Map of Homes I Had

 This map is for class 3 in Advanced GIS: Interactive Web Mapping and Spatial Data Visualization.